BasisDeveloper/Tsoding-Color-Theme-unofficial/README.md

 **Enjoy!**

-#TODO (I should really post screenshots, its foolish not to)
+#TODO (I should really post screenshots, its foolish not to).

+**Quick Tip**: If you're making your own theme, but don't know what the name of any of the tokens are input `Inspect Editor Tokens And Scopes` into the VSCode command palette, then click any token and find in depth information about it! (you without this: 😭).